xianghui/javascript101/content/lessons/1-6-arrays.md

 In this subsection, we will explore some of the commonly used Array methods for performing iterative type of operations - `forEach()`, `filter()`, `map()`, and `reduce()`.
-These 4 operations takes in a **callback function** as the parameter.
+These 4 operations take in a **callback function** as the parameter.
 This callback function is applied multiple times to each of the elements in the array.

 First up, `forEach()` will iterate through all the elements in the array.
 For each element, the callback will be invoked and the current element is supplied